hughharford/condorgp/docs/1_focus/01_gp_evolution_with_nautilius.md

       from nautilus_trader.indicators.base.indicator cimport Indicator

       Question is - what do we evolve about indicators A - In the first instance, configure them to be added to strategies, or to be an ADF available to be used.
-        Later: can get into evolving how an indicator works, or evolving new indicators.
+        B - Later: can get into evolving how an indicator works, or evolving new indicators.

 # <<<<<<<< HERE >>>>>>>>